gusztavvargadr/workstations/README.md

 This repository contains Windows-based workstations for the following scenarios:

-- [.NET development] with Visual Studio 2017, 2015 and 2010.
+- [.NET development][ComponentsVisualStudio] with Visual Studio 2017, 2015 and 2010.
-- [SQL Server development] with SQL Server Management Studio 2016 and SQL Server 2014.
+- [SQL Server development][ComponentsSQL] with SQL Server Management Studio 2016 and SQL Server 2014.
-- [Infrastructure development] with Chef, Packer and Terraform using Docker, VirtualBox and AWS.
+- [Infrastructure development][ComponentsVagrant] with Vagrant using Docker, VirtualBox and AWS.
-- Default [OS installations] for generic experiments with Windows Server 2016 and Windows 10.

 All of them support an easy, source-controlled way of installing and configuring the most common development tools for the related stacks, and the management of the source code of your projects, based on [Vagrant] with [Hyper-V] / [VirtualBox] and [Chef]:

-- Managing [OS][ComponentsOS] settings, installing features and custom packages.
+- Installing [core][ComponentsCore] features, packages and managing [OS][ComponentsOS] settings, .
 - Working with [Git][ComponentsGit] and [SVN][ComponentsSVN] repositories.
 - Managing [NuGet][ComponentsNuGet] sources.
-- Downloading [Vagrant][ComponentsVagrant] boxes and pulling [Docker][ComponentsDocker] images.
-- Setting up [AWS][ComponentsAWS] profiles.

 This way you can easily create the same workstations anytime, anywhere, and instead of writing extensive documentation, you can simply share the ready to use environments with your teammates and contributors.
 Of course, you can extend the above options freely with any of your own configuration and provisioning steps.